joepopop/my-data-science-portfolio/README.md

 <img width="1276" alt="image" src="https://user-images.githubusercontent.com/102631336/178593469-02734de0-7bbf-4533-a78c-26e290fd5760.png">

 Another betting simulation on the same matches was run based on arbitrage opportunities.
 The alogrithm took advantage of different odds provided by several bookmakers and bet only when (1/market maximum odds for home + 1/market maximum odds for draw + 1/market maximum odds for away) was less than 1.
-Although this method may look more profitable than any method from before, but it has been tested on many more matches and every match requires 3 times the investment amount of previous methods.
+Although this method may look more profitable than any method from before, it has been tested on many more matches and every match requires 3 times the investment amount of previous methods.

 ##### Results